NNHungLong/nextjs/public/markdown/react-component-lifecycle.md

 - In this case, we set a flag **active** in **useEffect** to indicate that the component is not yet removed after receiving personBio from API.
 Therefore, if we change person before the previous bio sent from API, only the latest person will be rendered.
 - If we don't have to support users on older browsers (like Internet Explorer), we can use **AbortController**. - More information can be found here [useEffect Race Condition](https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect)

-### Update state from a previous state from an Effect
+### Update a state from a previous state from an Effect
 ```jsx
 import { useState, useEffect } from 'react';